-The bill amends section 28-470 of the Revised Statutes Cumulative Supplement, 2024, to enhance immunity provisions for individuals involved in the administration of opioid overdose reversal medications, specifically naloxone.
-It allows health professionals authorized to prescribe or dispense opioid overdose reversal medications to do so without facing administrative action or criminal prosecution when acting with reasonable care.
-The bill also extends this immunity to family members, friends, and other individuals, including school personnel, who assist someone experiencing an opioid-related overdose, provided they act in good faith.
+This bill amends section 28-470 of the Revised Statutes Cumulative Supplement, 2024, to enhance immunity provisions for individuals involved in the administration of opioid overdose reversal medications, specifically naloxone.
+The bill allows health professionals authorized to prescribe or dispense opioid overdose reversal medications to do so without facing administrative action or criminal prosecution when acting with reasonable care.
+It also extends this immunity to family members, friends, and other individuals, including school personnel, who assist someone experiencing an opioid-related overdose, provided they act in good faith.

 Additionally, the bill introduces a new definition for "opioid overdose reversal medication," which encompasses any lifesaving medication approved by the FDA for reversing an opioid overdose, including naloxone and nalmefene.
-The language clarifies that emergency responders and law enforcement personnel who administer these medications in good faith are also protected from liability, unless their actions are willfully negligent.
-The original section 28-470 is repealed, and the new definitions and provisions are established to better address the opioid crisis and encourage timely intervention in overdose situations.
+The language clarifies that individuals, including emergency responders and law enforcement officers, who administer these medications in good faith are protected from liability, unless their actions are willfully negligent.
+The original section 28-470 is repealed, and the new definitions and provisions are established to better address the opioid crisis and encourage the use of overdose reversal medications.

 Statutes affected: